Trump Fires Secretary of State Tillerson, Taps Pompeo

-Tillerson's rocky tenure at the State Department came to an abrupt end after a year that featured sometimes public clashes with the White House.
-The former chief executive of Exxon Mobil was not consulted about Trump's decision, according to an under secretary of state, and his relationship with Trump had soured over a period of months.
-He learned he'd been fired from a tweet, senior State Department officials told NBC News.
+Tillerson was not consulted about the president's decision, according to an undersecretary of state.
+His relationship with Trump had soured over a period of months, and he learned he had been fired from a tweet, senior State Department officials told NBC News.

 "Mike Pompeo, Director of the CIA, will become our new Secretary of State.
 He will do a fantastic job!
 Thank you to Rex Tillerson for his service!
 Gina Haspel will become the new Director of the CIA, and the first woman so chosen.
 Congratulations to all!"
 Trump said in the tweet announcing the decision.